vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_s3_cloudtrail_public_access/README.md

 ### Prerequisites

-The provided AWS credential must have access to `s3:PutBucketPublicAccessBlock`, `s3:GetBucketPolicyStatus`, `s3:GetBucketAcl` and `s3:PutBucketAcl`.
+The provided AWS credential must have access to `cloudtrail:GetTrail`, `s3:PutBucketPublicAccessBlock`, `s3:GetBucketPolicyStatus`, `s3:GetBucketAcl` and `s3:PutBucketAcl`.

 You may find the latest example policy file [here](minimum_policy.json)